 t.LayerVisible[i] = 0;

-for (var i=0; i t.LayerVisible[theLayerIDs[i]] = 1;
+for (var i=0; it.LayerVisible[theLayerIDs[i]] = 1;

 t.focus();